asdofindia/asdofindia.github.io/_posts/2024-04-10-moderation-is-hard.md

 The ideal solution is to increase doing trans-affirmative things in the group.
 Yes, this one person might have something on their blog that's transphobic, but we make the whole group so obviously trans-friendly that this one person will feel the heat.

 But we don't live in fantasy land.
-It is not as easy to convert a silent majority to visibly trans-affirmative or queer afformative or feminist.
+It is not as easy to convert a silent majority to visibly trans-affirmative or queer affirmative or feminist.

 ## Love as a framework